gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 ## IETF Trustees and IPMC Directors Appointment

 RFC8714 details how Trustees are appointed to the IETF Trust.
-Henceforth, the process detailed in RFC8714 is updated to also apply to the appointment of the Directors of the IETF Intellectual Property Management Corporation (IPMC) a Delaware not-for-profit Corporation established in 2022.
-Until the final shutdown of the IETF Trust legal entity, the appointments of Directors of the IPMC are understood to be the same persons the appointing bodies have appointed as Trustees of the IETF Trust.
+The process detailed in RFC8714 shall be updated to apply to the appointment of the Directors of the IETF Intellectual Property Management Corporation (IPMC), the Delaware not-for-profit Corporation established in 2022.
+References to "IETF Trust" shall be read to refer to "IPMC," and "Trustee" or "Trustees" shall be read to refer to "Director" or "Directors."

 # Conventions and Definitions